 Youth Group is a casual but structured gathering in which the youth reflect on what’s going on in their lives and in our communities, and where the two meet.
 Organized around themes, a typical night includes some kind of discussion, speaker or film, a service project in the community, some silly fun, and prayer.
-We meet on Sunday evenings from 6:30 p.m – 8:30 p.m. virtually, outdoors, or in the Parish Hall.
-Sometimes we gather with the youth of nearby churches as well.
+We meet on Sunday evenings from 6:30 p.m – 8:30 p.m. virtually, outdoors, or in the parish hall.
 Everyone in grades 6-12 is welcome.

 Each summer, the Youth Group participates in WorkCamp—spending a week putting their faith into action by repairing homes of people in need.

 At St. James’ our desire is that each young person knows they were created by a God who loves them unconditionally, delights in their unique gifts and differences, and has an open heart to serve the Lord through worship, spiritual formation, and service.
 We believe these are key to living a purposeful and grateful life.

 In keeping with our broad parish goals, our youth participate in the following ways: